Search by Company, Agency or Agent

 The Insurance Division is charged with protecting the rights of the consumer and the public’s interest in dealing with the insurance industry and is responsible for regulating the insurance industry.
 It sets ethical and financial standards for insurance companies and review rates.
 The division responds to and assists consumers.
 It reviews insurance policies to ensure compliance with Nevada insurance laws and regulations.
 The division licenses insurance companies, insurance agents and producers.
 It makes sure insurance companies are solvent and have the ability to pay claims.
 It also makes sure companies follow through on the promises made to consumers through insurance policies.
 The division also reviews programs operated by self-insured employers for worker’s compensation.

-- Nevada Division of Insurance announces new website and guide to the Affordable Care Act
+- Statement from the Nevada Division of Insurance Regarding the Affordable Care Act

 The Nevada Division of Insurance is the primary consumer protection agency for insurance programs in Nevada.
 Its ultimate mission is to protect Nevada consumers, ensure a healthy insurance industry, and maintain a fair regulatory environment.